jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 This is the Jeka high-level API to build Java/JVM projects.
 API classes belong to  `dev.jeka.core.api.project` [package](https://github.com/jerkar/jeka/tree/master/dev.jeka.core/src/main/java/dev/jeka/core/api/project).

-It introduces the concept of `JkProject` from where is performed compilation, testing, resources processing, packaging, publication and more.
+It introduces the concept of `JkProject` from where it performs compilation, testing, resources processing, packaging, publication and more.
 `JkProject` is the root of a deep structure embracing the *parent-chaining* pattern for readability.

 The API contains a lot of extension points to add specific behaviors.